cjreid3331/Fortnite-Quiz-COP1500/README.md

 5. Feedback and scoring are provided after each section.

 File Descriptions
-a. fortnite_quiz.py – Main Python script containing game logic, questions, and tracking features.
+1. fortnite_quiz.py – Main Python script containing game logic, questions, and tracking features.
-b. quiz_history.csv – Automatically generated CSV file storing each quiz session with timestamp, question, answer, and response time.
+2. quiz_history.csv – Automatically generated CSV file storing each quiz session with timestamp, question, answer, and response time.
-c. summary_chart.png – Generated chart showing correct vs. incorrect answers and average time per section.
+3. summary_chart.png – Generated chart showing correct vs. incorrect answers and average time per section.

 Customisation
-a.
-Add or edit questions in the norm_questions, advanced_questions, hard_questions, and bonus rounds lists.
+1. Add or edit questions in the norm_questions, advanced_questions, hard_questions, and bonus rounds lists.
-b.
-Adjust the scoring and unlock thresholds by modifying the conditional statements in the main game loop.
+2. Adjust the scoring and unlock thresholds by modifying the conditional statements in the main game loop.

 Acknowledgements
-a.
-Tayton Chisholm – Normal questions & quiz framework
+1. Tayton Chisholm – Normal questions & quiz framework
-b.
-Christian Reid – Hard questions & statistics tracker
+2. Christian Reid – Hard questions & statistics tracker
-c.
-Antony Lamour – Advanced questions & bonus rounds
+3. Antony Lamour – Advanced questions & bonus rounds

 This project is for educational purposes and is not intended for commercial use.